 Rick Rayl is an experienced litigator on a broad range of complex civil litigation issues.
 His practice is concentrated primarily on eminent domain, inverse condemnation, and other real-estate-valuation disputes.
 His public agency clients have built some of the largest public infrastructure projects in California, including Orange County’s cutting edge 68-mile toll road system, Los Angeles County’s Alameda Corridor, and the Los Angeles Unified School District’s massive school expansion program.
 He currently works with the three of the largest regional transportation agencies in California on their projects: San Bernardino Associated Governments (SANBAG); San Diego Association of Governments (SANDAG), and Orange County Transportation Authority (OCTA).

-Mr. Rayl represents property owners, lessees, and public agencies in all aspects of real-estate-valuation disputes, including:
+Mr. Rayl also represents property owners and lessees in all aspects of real-estate-valuation disputes, including:

 - Precondemnation planning, offers, and negotiations;